opengovsg/postmangovsg-guide/campaign-guide/before-you-start/README.md

 ## Start creating your first campaign

-PostmanSG is a multi-channel messaging service that allows you to send messages through 3 channels:
+Postman is a multi-channel messaging service that allows you to send messages through 3 channels:

 * [Email](../quick-start/email/)
 * [SMS](../quick-start/sms/)